pcre2build(3) — Linux manual page

 pcre2fuzzcheck to be created.
 This is normally run under valgrind

 or used when PCRE2 is compiled with address sanitizing enabled.
+It

-It calls the fuzzing function and outputs information about what
+calls the fuzzing function and outputs information about what it

-it is doing.
+is doing.
 The input strings are specified by arguments: if an

-argument starts with "=" the rest of it is a literal input
+argument starts with "=" the rest of it is a literal input string.

-contents of the file are the test string.
+the file are the test string.

 OBSOLETE OPTION top